 This research is consistent with the findings of the upper cervical organization looking at changes in blood flow to and from the brain with phase contrast MRIs in migraine patients.

 The obstruction comes as the first few bones in your neck becomes misaligned and causes a backup of CSF and blood leading to increased intracranial pressure.
 When this misalignment was corrected by an upper cervical procedure such as upper cervical, the studies show that the pressure decreases by 28.6%!
 And the CSF flow becomes normal.
-These CSF and blood flow changes may be the underlying reason for the brain changes that are being recognized in the research.
+These CSF and blood flow changes may be the underlying reason for the changes that are being recognized in the research.

 So those migraine headaches are not just pain, but they are doing severe damage to your brain.